-I HAVE just received, my dearest Sir! your kind present, and still kinder letter.
+Have just received, my dearest Sir, your kind present, and still kinder letter.
 Surely never had orphan so little to regret as your grateful Evelina!
-Though motherless, though worse than fatherless,-bereft from infancy of the two first and greatest blessings of life,-never has she had cause to deplore their loss; never has she felt the omission of a parent's tenderness, care, or indulgence;-never, but from sorrow for them, had reason to grieve at the separation!
-Most thankfully do I receive the token of your approbation; and most studiously will I endeavour so to dispose of it, as may merit your generous confidence in my conduct.
+Though motherless, though worse than fatherless, bereft from infancy of the two first and greatest blessings of life, never has she had cause to deplore their loss; never has she felt the omission of a parent's tenderness, care, or indulgence; never, but from sorrow for them, had reason to grieve at the separation!
+Most thankfully do I receive the token of your approbation, and most studiously will I endeavour so to dispose of it, as may merit your generous considence in my conduct.
 Your doubts concerning Mr. Macartney give me some uneasiness.
 Indeed, Sir, he has not the appearance of a man whose sorrows are the effect of guilt.
-But I hope, before I leave town, to be better acquainted with his situation, and enabled, with more certainty of his worth, to
+But I hope, ere I leave town, to be better acquainted with his situation, and enabled, with more certainty of his worth, to recommend him to your favour.
+I am EVELINA.

-I am very willing to relinquish all acquaintance with Sir Clement Willoughby, as far as it may depend upon myself so to do; but, indeed, I know not how I should be able to absolutely forbid him my sight.

-Miss Mirvan, in her last letter, informs me that he is now at Howard Grove, where he continues in high favor with the Captain, and is the life and spirit of the house.
-My time, since I wrote last, has passed very quietly;-Madame Duval having been kept at home by a bad cold, and the Branghtons by bad weather.
-The young man, indeed, has called two or three times; and his behaviour, though equally absurd. is more unaccountable than ever: he speaks very little, takes hardly any notice of Madame Duval, and never looks at me without a broad grin.
-Sometimes he approaches me, as if with intention to communicate intelligence of importance; and then, suddenly stopping short, laughs rudely in my face.

-Oh, how happy shall I be, when the worthy Mrs. Clinton arrives!
+I am very willing to relinquish all acquaintance with Sir Clement Willoughby, as far as it may depend upon myself so to do; but indeed, I know not how I should be able to absolutely forbid him my sight.
+Miss Mirvan, in her last letter, informs me that he is now at Howard Grove. where he continues in high favour with the Captain, and is the life and spirit of the house.
+My time, fince I wrote last, has paffed very quietly; Madame Duval having been kept at home by a bad cold, and the Branghtons by bad weather.
+The young man, indeed, has called two or three times, and his behaviour, though equally abfurd, is more unaccountable than ever: he speaks very little, takes hardly any notice of Madame Duval, and never looks at me, without a broad grin.
+Sometimes he approaches me, as if with intention to communicate intelligence of importance, and then, fuddenly stopping short, laughs rudely in my face.
+O how happy shall I be, when the worthy Mrs. Clinton arrives!

-June 29th.
+July 29th.